 What is a good HbA1c for someone over 60?

 Generally, under 5.7% is good for adults over 60.
 However, the risk of diabetes increases with age.
-If you already have diabetes, 6.5% or below is usually the goal.
+6.5% or below is often the optimal level if you currently have diabetes.
 These levels reduce the risk of complications like nerve or heart damage.
-Talk to your doctor to find your personal target.
+Talk to your doctor to find your target.

 What A1C level defines borderline diabetes by age?

-Borderline diabetes (prediabetes) is typically diagnosed when A1C falls between 5.7% and 6.4%.
-While not diabetes, it shows elevated blood sugar.
+A1C values between 5.7% and 6.4% are commonly used to diagnose borderline diabetes, which is also known as pre-diabetes.
+While not diabetes, it shows elevated blood sugar and puts even a non diabetic person at risk.
 Lifestyle changes in diet and exercise are important to avoid developing full diabetes.

 How can I lower my HbA1c naturally?